inspec/inspec-aws/docs/resources/aws_redshift_cluster_parameter_groups.md

 #### exist

 The control will pass if the describe returns at least one result.
-Use `should` to test the entity exist.

     describe aws_redshift_cluster_parameter_groups do
       it { should exist }
     end

 Use `should_not` to test the entity should not exist.

     describe aws_redshift_cluster_parameter_groups do
       it { should_not exist }
     end